-We will also invest 29 million in initiatives included in last year's Government Plan.
+We will also invest £29 million in initiatives included in last year's Government Plan.

-We will be investing in infrastructure associated with this priority, with capital expenditure of \pounds 3.3 million in 2022 and totalling \pounds 9.1 million over the four-year period (for further detail, please see table 20).
+We will be investing in infrastructure associated with this priority, with capital expenditure of £3.3 million in 2022 and totalling £9.1 million over the four-year period (for further detail, please see table 20).

-by improving the quality and affordability of housing, improving social inclusion, and by removing barriers to and at work.
+We will reduce income inequality and improve the standard of living by improving the quality and affordability of housing, improving social inclusion, and by removing barriers to and at work.